anithamb/SOLIDITY_METACRAFTERS_BEG/README.md

-# MetacraftersSolidity Beginner Project_Create token
+# Metacrafters Solidity BeginnerEVM Project1_Create token
 This is a learning project in solidity of Metacrafters.io.
 Solidity is a high-level programming language designed for implementing smart contracts.